baozi-technology/baozi-web/content/28-04-2020/index.md

 Now there should be a UI entry for Emacs.

-## Modify you .spacemacs with lsp-dart in additional-packages
+## Add lsp-dart to additional-packages in .spacemacs

 The `lsp` layer does not include `lsp-dart` in Emacs 27+ because lsp-dart was move to a separate package.
 Therefore, when you first open a .dart file with your newly installed Emacs 27, you will face [this issue](https://github.com/emacs-lsp/lsp-mode/issues/1606).